FrozzLab/java-practice/README.md

-# java-practice
+## java-practice

-University excercises and personal projects in Java.
+Archive of university excercises as well as personal projects in Java.
+~~PJATK please don't sue me.~~